MavrosOplarxigos/LBS_entities_for_PoC/README.md

   <img src="./images/scheme.png" alt="Diagram of the Scheme" width="600"/>
 </p>

 All of the above entities are necessary for the scheme to be realized and as the thesis document considers they are owned by the LBS (and therefore the scheme) provider.
 That is, we don't need to speculate if their knowledge is shared in the current implementation but rather accept that it is shared since they are owned by the same operator (the LBS provider).
-In future developments, based on the opene issues in this repo, this assumption might no logner be necessary.
+In future developments, based on the open issues in this repo, this assumption might no logner be necessary.

 ## Credentials
 The CA credentials are placed in a directory named "rsa_creds" in the same level as the repo and follow the naming convention as it can be seen in the "CA_server.py" file.
 Instructions on how to generate the credentials are provided in the master thesis document.
 In future iterations of this work the credential generation process will be fully automated.